sitiom/nvim-numbertoggle/README.md

 ![demo](https://user-images.githubusercontent.com/56180050/177167997-652a43b1-c94a-4b73-94d6-e4b85fbd4606.gif)

-> Relative numbers are used in a buffer that has focus, and is in normal mode, since that's where you move around.
-They're turned off when you switch out of Vim, switch to another split, or when you go into insert mode.
+Relative numbers are used in a buffer that has focus and is in normal mode since that's where you move around.
+They're turned off when you switch out of Vim, switch to another split, or go into insert and command modes.

 ## Getting started